wbadart/hdsk/README.md

    within browser-side JavaScript [[9]], though see next section for more).

-To evaluate these (and any other potential approaches), I will consider 1) the performance (particularly in the serialization options) and the ease-of-use from the point of view of the target-language client.
+To evaluate these (and any other potential approaches), I will consider 1) the performance (particularly in the serialization options) and 2) the ease-of-use from the point of view of the target-language client.

 At this point, it will be possible to begin testing for one of the secondary goals of the project: to provide more performant data science utilities than the current de facto solutions in the target languages.

+In this stage, I hope to learn about how Haskell interoperates with other languages and to develop and understanding of remote procedure call frameworks and where their most appropriate applications are.

 [6]: https://wiki.haskell.org/Foreign_Function_Interface
 [7]: https://github.com/nh2/call-haskell-from-anything